Oljver/AutoTpaAccept/README.md

 -   **Auto-Accept Mode**: When enabled, the addon instantly accepts any detected TPA request and sends a confirmation message to your chat.
 -   **Manual Confirmation**: If auto-accept is disabled, the addon displays a user-friendly, clickable `[ACCEPT]` button.
 -   **Message Visibility Control**: Choose whether to see the original TPA request message in your chat or to hide it for a cleaner experience.
+-   **Player Name Toggling**: Option to hide the player's name in the custom TPA message for compatibility with other addons like `CustomNameTags`.
 -   **Custom Sound Notifications**: Get notified of a new TPA request with a sound.
 You can enable/disable the sound, choose from a variety of in-game sounds, and adjust the volume and pitch.
 -   **Fully Configurable**: All features are neatly organized in the LabyMod addon settings.